activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 <details><summary>Algorithm description</summary>
   <p markdown="1">
   Transaction wanting to read acquires a `SHARED` lock.
 Multiple transactions can hold this lock simultaneously.
 Transaction wanting to write acquires a `RESERVED` lock.
-Only one transaction can hold this lock at a time, others fail with `SQLITE_BUSY`.
+Only one transaction can hold this lock at a time, others wanting to write fail with `SQLITE_BUSY`.
 A transaction may upgrade it's `SHARED` lock to a `RESERVED` lock to write after a read, but not vice versa.
 When comitting, SQLite upgrades `RESERVED` lock to a `PENDING` lock, which waits for readers to finish reading and blocks new readers from acquiring `SHARED` with `SQLITE_BUSY`. `PENDING` lock is upgraded to `EXCLUSIVE` lock after all `SHARED` locks are released.
 If a transaction tries to commit with a `PENDING` lock, it fails with a `SQLITE_BUSY` error.
 More details can be found [here](https://www.sqlite.org/lockingv3.html)
   </p>
 </details>